williamyc777/25fall_java_group_project/README.md

 # NYU Activity Center (Spring Boot + Thymeleaf)

 ## Please refer to the proposal document for the project's features and the advanced topics used.
 For the project structure and running instructions, please see the README.
 A short demonstration video is also available on Brightspace.
+For further support please contact zg2921@nyu.edu
 Campus events and social platform with event creation/enrollment, posts, private chat, and admin panel.
 Built with Spring Boot + Thymeleaf SSR, persisted with H2 (dev) or MySQL (prod).

 ## Tech Stack & Highlights